OpenRailwayMap/OpenRailwayMap/API.md

 The facility keyword returns detail of a facility (station, junction, yard, ...) by its name, UIC reference or reference and an optional operator keyword.

 Possible keywords are:
- - name:
+ - name: Station name
- - OR uicref:
+ - uicref: international UIC reference id tagged as uic\_ref in OSM/ORM
- - OR ref:
+ - ref: station code tagged as railway:ref in OSM/ORM
- - AND operator (optional):
+ - operator (optional):

-It takes the first keyword of name,uicref,ref and the operator to search the data.
+It takes the first keyword of (name,uicref,ref) and the optional the operator to search for the data.
-**ADD LINKS TO OSM-DOCUMENTATION FOR TAGS**

 The api returns json formatted data with following fields:
- - lat:
+ - lat
- - lon:
+ - lon
- - name:
+ - name
- - uicname:
+ - uicname
- - ref:
+ - ref
- - id:
+ - id
- - type:
+ - type: type of the facility following [Tagging rules](https://wiki.openstreetmap.org/wiki/OpenRailwayMap/Tagging#Operating_Sites)).
- - operator:
+ - operator
- - stationcategory:
+ - stationcategory

 e.g.: